andela-technology/qualified-docs/README.md

 This is Qualified's public documentation site, hosted at [docs.qualified.io](https://docs.qualified.io).

-It's based on the (now deprecated) [docc theme](https://docc-theme.netlify.com/) for [gridsome](https://gridsome.org/), a Vue framework.
+It's based on the [docc theme](https://docc-theme.netlify.com/) for [gridsome](https://gridsome.org/), a Vue framework.

 ## Development

 ### Installation

-Since [docc appears to be unmaintained](https://github.com/mrcrmn/docc), the build doesn't work well with Node 15+.
+Since [docc is unmaintained](https://github.com/mrcrmn/docc), the build doesn't work well with Node 15+.
 Until we migrate to a newer framework, the best way to run the project locally is to downgrade to Node 14 using [nvm](https://github.com/nvm-sh/nvm) or another Node version manager.
 Once Node 14 is active, run `yarn install` followed by `yarn run develop` or `gridsome develop`.

 ### Content Structure